tpeo/full-stack-learning-repo-fall-2021/Week_2/classwork/README.md

-# Week 2: Working with JSON

-# Learning Objectives
-- Learning what JSON is, some of it's many use cases, and interacting with it
-- High level understanding of REST API's and HTTP Verbs
-- Git

 # Classwork
 It's recruiting season and we're going to help you create your very own resume using JSON.
 The JSON will be pre-populated but its your job to modify it to your liking.
 There are no formal requirements for this assignment, but you should understand the different elements that go into a JSON file (**Strings, Numbers, Dictionaries/Objects, and Arrays**).